kaimitai/FaxIScripts/docs/doc.md

 After assembly, strings indexes are given by 1 byte arguments to opcodes using strings, and they are 1-indexed, meaning you can't use more than 254 distinct strings.

 Many strings in the game seem to be missing spaces between words, but in those cases they are taking advantage of the fact that line breaks will occurr there, every 16 characters.

+Note: You can still give a string index instead of a string to string-using opcodes.
+The only reasonable use case might be to use string index 0 which seems to be considered an empty string by the game - if you want to add an empty dialogue without consuming a string index.

 ### [shops]